 You can create an S3 bucket by using the Qumulo REST API or qq CLI.
 You can also use the S3 API directly.

-While the Qumulo Core REST API and qq CLI let you use an existing directory as the new bucket root, the S3 API always creates a new directory for the bucket root.
+While the Qumulo REST API and qq CLI let you use an existing directory as the new bucket root, the S3 API always creates a new directory for the bucket root.

 Configuring the Default Bucket Directory Prefix for S3 Buckets